-Too many organizations make the same mistake when it comes to their social media strategy.
+Too many organizations make the same mistake when it comes to developing a social media strategy.
 You may spend hours of your week scheduling your social media calendar and thinking of clever little tweets, and you may even be successful when it come to gaining new followers and fans.

 But what’s the point if those fans don’t turn into customers?

 Once you’ve got someone’s attention on social media, do more than just try to sell your product to them.
-Yes, exclusive deals you offered to fans and followers have their place, but they shouldn’t be the only thing you have on the menu.
-Try combining product announcements and offers with links to news and information that’s relevant to their needs.
+Yes, exclusive deals you offer to fans and followers have their place, but they shouldn’t be the only thing you have on the menu.
+Try combining product announcements and offers with links to news and information that’s relevant to your followers’ needs.
 They’ll appreciate that you don’t want to just sell to them, you truly want to serve them.

-Don’t take your followers for granted, even after you’ve converted them to customers.
-When they post on your page or tweet you, always take the time to respond with a friendly comment.
-In social media as in traditional channels, it’s easier and cheaper to keep an existing customer’s business by staying appreciative than to win over a new prospect; so don’t let that opportunity pass you by.
+Don’t take your social media followers for granted, even after you’ve converted them to customers.
+When they post on your page or tweet at you, always take the time to respond with a friendly comment.
+In social media as in traditional channels, it’s easier and cheaper to keep an existing customer’s business by staying appreciative than to win over a new prospect.
+Don’t let that opportunity pass you by.

-As you start to see more people signing up for email and showing interest in offers from you, be sure to track results so you can get a sense of what’s working and what’s not.
+As you start to see more people signing up for your emails and showing interest in your offers, be sure to track the results so you can get a sense of what’s working and what’s not.
 For example, you can use campaign tracking in Google Analytics to see who clicks through links you post and who posts to or about you.
 You can also use Google Analytics in combination with a social media management tool like HootSuite to efficiently track activity on all the different social channels where you have a presence.

 No business lives by social alone.
-It’s wonderful to have a big group of fans and followers, but turning them into prospects and, ultimately, customers requires that your social strategy be part of a larger marketing and sales strategy.
-Social works best when it’s integrated with marketing emails to reach out to potential customers, knowledgebase content that educates on both their issues and your products and services, and other tools that help you connect throughout the buying journey.
+It’s wonderful to have a big group of fans and followers, but turning them into prospects and ultimately customers requires that your social strategy be part of a larger marketing and sales strategy.
+Social works best when it’s integrated with marketing emails to reach out to potential customers, knowledge base content that educates on both customer pain points and your products or services, and other tools that help you connect throughout the buying journey.

-As you’ve probably surmised by now, there’s a lot more to making social work for you than adding Facebook, Twitter and other buttons to your marketing content.
+As you’ve probably realized by now, there’s a lot more to developing a social media strategy than adding Facebook, Twitter, and other buttons to your marketing content.
 But there’s also a lot of opportunity to win over customers and keep them – and that makes it well worth the effort.